By Stefan Gingerich, M.S., senior research analyst at StayWell

 History has shown how powerful a social or grassroots movement can be.
-Think about last year’s ALS ice bucket challenge.
-No one really organized that.
-It just sort of happened.
+Think about the multitude of social media challenges that arise—some good (Ice Bucket), some bad (eating detergent, really?).
 Or perhaps voting rights movements around the nation and the world, going back hundreds of years.

-A wellness champion network is a group of employees who work together to improve the health and culture of the workplace in conjunction with an employer-sponsored wellness program.
-Wellness champions accomplish this by socially connecting with others and helping to educate coworkers about program offerings.
+A wellness champion network is a group of employees who work together to improve the health and culture of the workplace in conjunction with an employer-sponsored well-being program.
+Wellness champions accomplish this by connecting with others and helping to educate colleagues about program offerings.

-- The number of wellness champions at any one company can vary greatly—from a handful to hundreds—depending on the company size and number of worksites.
+- The number of wellness champions at any one company can vary greatly—from a handful to hundreds—depending on the company size and number of work sites

-- A wellness champion network will be most successful when the workplace culture supports health and when leadership is actively involved.
+- A wellness champion network will be most successful when the workplace culture supports health and when leadership is actively involved

 - A dedicated well-being program manager can help support your network of champions by providing and coordinating resources (StayWell’s Dedicated Well-being Staff bolster effectiveness by supporting them at the work site level)